ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 To select data from a virtual column, you must specify its name in the `SELECT` query.
 The `SELECT *` doesn't return values from virtual columns.

 If you create a table with a column that has the same name as one of the table virtual columns, the virtual column becomes inaccessible.
+Doing so is not recommended.
+To help avoiding conflicts virtual column names are usually prefixed with an underscore.

 [Original article](https://clickhouse.yandex/docs/en/operations/table_engines/) <!--hide-->